spiral/docs/docs/en/cookbook/domain-core.md

     }
  ```

-Using the prev bootloader we will get the next interceptors list:
+Using the prev bootloader, we will get the next interceptors list:

 - Spiral\Cycle\Interceptor\CycleInterceptor
 - OtherInterceptor